 4. Keep your toothbrush clean.
 Rinse it well after each use and let it air dry.

 5. Get a new brush every few months.
 Toothbrush bristles wear out after time, so it’s important to use a toothbrush that’s still working hard for you.

 6. If you snack throughout the day, opt for crunchy fruits and vegetables, and avoid sugary treats and acidic or carbonated beverages.
 Drinking water with your snack will help keep your teeth cleaner, and you’ll get the added benefit of extra hydration.

 7. Brush and floss twice per day.
 Flossing can make a big difference in the help of your gums and waxed floss can make the job easier.
 If you find it difficult to use dental floss, there are other products available that can help remove food particles from between your teeth.

 While most of us are better about brushing than flossing, rarely do we brush long enough.
 Two minutes is the recommended amount of time to brush properly.
 Some electric toothbrushes are equipped with a timer that can help.
 Setting a stopwatch on a wearable is another good way to be sure you’re brushing for the prescribed time.
 Or adopt a catchy toothbrush tune to sing in your head while brushing.

-As always, talk to a professional dentist before starting any new oral routine to ensure it’s the best, safest option for you.
-For more information on oral health, check out the articles on the American Dental Association and Centers for Disease Control websites.
+As always, talk to your dentist before starting any new oral routine or trying a new product to ensure it’s the best, safest option for you.